walletexposed/walletexposed.github.io/privacy.md

 We strive to keep your information completely private.
 We will not sell or rent your personal information to anyone.
 We will not disclose your personal information except as necessary to provide our services or as otherwise described in this policy.
 If disclosure of your information is ever required, you will first be provided with notice and the opportunity to consent. <br /><br />

 ### **Submission Policy**
-Wallet.Exposed wants to increase awareness surrounding cryptocurrency scams, but we have no desire to expose private information surrounding the identities of any individuals, even scammers themselves.
-Please do not submit private or otherwise personally identifiable information about any person other than yourself.
+Wallet.Exposed wants to increase awareness surrounding cryptocurrency scams, but we have no desire to expose private information surrounding the identities of any individuals, even scammers themselves.<br />
+When using our [**Submit a Tip**]({{- site.permalink_form_tip -}}) feature, please do not submit private or otherwise personally identifiable information about any person other than yourself.
 If you fail to comply with this policy, you may be blocked or otherwise prohibited from submitting information to the Wallet.Exposed team.<br />
 All user submissions are screened multiple times before publication in order to avoid the release of any private or otherwise personally identifiable information.<br /><br />

 ### **When We Collect Data**